gwalkey/SSAS_DW_Logins/Project_Code/readme.md

 </pre>

 <h3>Install the SQL Agent job to cycle the XE Session</h3>
-In SSMS on your Remote Servers, execute this SQL to create the Agent Job:<br>
+In SSMS on your Remote Servers, execute this SQL to create the Agent Job
 * Server Trace - XE Login Session Restart - 000000.sql

 <h3>Edit the Agent Job - Server Trace - XE Login Session Restart - 000000</h3>
 You need to edit all 7 lines in Step 1 that have the '''SET filename=''' sections to point to the XEL folder of your choice<br>